SimonWoodtli/fonts/README.md

 ## Installation

+> ⚠️ the place you copy to has to have a / at the end to indicate dir not file, like /where/you/want/ not /where/you/want

 1. Local install: clone repo and run install script
-2. CI/Image install: `COPY --from=ghcr.io/simonwoodtli/fonts:latest /fonts /where/You/Want`
+2. CI/Image install: `COPY --from=ghcr.io/simonwoodtli/fonts:latest /fonts /where/You/Want/`

 ## Additional Fonts to Checkout